-Phosphorus comes with three characteristics that make them a good choice for glow stuff- First, a kind of energy that needs to be energized; second, visible-light color, which they produce and third, persistence, which allows them to glow for some time.
+Phosphorus comes with three characteristics that make them a good choice for glow stuff: first, a kind of energy that needs to be energized; second, visible-light color, which they produce; third, persistence, which allows them to glow for some time.

 To create a glow toy, you need phosphorus that can be energized by normal light and comes with a pretty strong application.
 Zinc sulfide and strontium aluminate are the two most common types of phosphorus pigments used to manufacture glow in the dark toys.

-Glow toys made from strontium aluminate have longer glowing power and strong brightness as compared to zinc sulfide made glow toys.
+Glow toys made from strontium aluminate have longer glowing power and strong brightness than zinc sulfide-made glow toys.
 Plus, strontium aluminate produces little or no odor, while zinc sulfide manufactured toys have a bad odor.

-The phosphorus is simply mixed with the plastic and molded according to the shape of the desired toy to create a glow in the dark toys.
-When you expose the glowing toy to a source of light, be it natural or artificial, it recharges itself by absorbing the light.
+The phosphorus is simply mixed with the plastic and molded according to the shape of the desired toy to create a glow in the dark toy.
+When you expose the glowing toy to a light source, be it natural or artificial, it recharges itself by absorbing the light.

 A glow in the dark toy gleams for several hours, usually in green color.
 It is best when you are not using your glow toys; you can place them under a source of light so that they can be recharged on their own.